-Figure 6 - 24
+Figure 6 - 17

 Intel® OptaneTM

 Memory & Storage

 Management

 Settings

-Sound Blaster Audio
+Creative Sound Blaster Audio

-Install the Sound Blaster Atlas AP to allow you to configure the audio settings to your requirements for the best performance in games, music and movies.
+Install the Creative application is a suite of audio technologies which allow you to configure the audio settings to your requirements for the best performance in games, music and movies.

-Sound Blaster Atlas Audio AP Installation
+Creative Sound Blaster Studio Installation

-- 1. Insert the Device Drivers & Utilities + User's Manual disc an attached DVD drive. - 2.
-Click Install Drivers (button). - 3.
-Click 13.Install Creative Driver > Yes. - 4.
-Select the installation language and click OK. - 5.
-Click to accept the terms of the license agreement and then click Next. - 6.
-Click Next > Install. - 7.
-Click Finish. - 8.
-Click OK and the system will automatically restart to complete the driver installation process. - 9.
-Sound Blaster Atlas App will download but you will need to have a working internet connection. - 10.
-Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - 11.
-Click the Sign in icon \mathbb{A} and select Downloads and updates. - 12.
-Click Check for Updates. - 13.
-A list of apps being downloaded will pop-up.
+- 1. Before installing the driver make sure you have a working internet connection. - 2.
+Insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive. - 3.
+Click Install Drivers (button). - 4.
+Click 13.Install Creative Driver > Yes. - 5.
+Select the installation language and click OK. - 6.
+Click to accept the terms of the license agreement and then click Next. - 7.
+Click Next > Install. - 8.
+Click Install > Finish. - 9.
+Click OK and the system will automatically restart to complete the driver installation process. - 10.
+The Creative App will download but you will need to have a working internet connection. - 11.
+Click the Start menu in Windows to access the Microsoft Store App tile. - 12.
+Click the Sign in icon A and select Library.

+- 13. Click Get Updates. - 14.
+A list of apps being downloaded will pop-up. - 15.
+When just installed the Creative App will appear in the Windows Start menu.